kohs100/Hitomi-Downloader-Docker/README.md

-# Hitomi-Downloader-Docker
+# docker-hdl

-Dockerized version of HDL by KurtBestor.
+Dockerized version of HDL by KurtBestor with web-based interface enabled powered by xpra.

 ## Feature